chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 ]
 ```

-At this point, we would also want to replace the return statement in `tableView(_:numberOfRowsInSection:)` with `monsters.count`, but it's not strictly necessary for the purposes of this demo.
+At this point, we would also want to replace the return statement in `tableView(_:numberOfRowsInSection:)` with `items.count`, but it's not strictly necessary for the purposes of this demo.

 Now, edit `tableView(_:cellForRowAtIndexPath:)` to add the following code before the final return statement: